 On all they stuffed away

-In their sacks.
-In their guts.
+In their bags.
+In their rifles.

 And where were they taking themselves, anyway?

-Or into the earth, from which they came?
+Or into the earth from which they came?

 We’ve one foot in the present